'Hello, Annabel,' said James cheerfully. 'I've…'

 'Good,' I said harshly.
 I tried to harden my heart.
-But James was a lost and sad little boy.
+But the James before me was a lost and sad little boy.
 I had forced him to confront something he'd forgotten.
 If he was faking his remorse, he was doing an extremely good job of it.
 He looked so ashamed of himself that I had to force myself not to step forwards and hug him.

-'I stood and watched you swimming, Annie,' he admitted.
+'I sat and watched you swimming, Annie,' he admitted.
 'You've been out of the water for a long time, haven't you?
 It's obvious from your stroke.
 And you set yourself a punishing target.
 I lost count; what did you do, fifteen hundred?'